mtfn/cov-bot/README.md

 "<COUNTRY>":"The <DEMONYM>" health authority is (the) [<AGENCY_ENGLISH>](<URL_ENGLISH>): (<AGENCY>)[<URL>]."
 ```
 ### New Features
 To request new features, [Open an issue](https://github.com/forkpoweroutlet/cov-bot/issues/new?labels=enhancement&template=feature_request.md).
-Pull requests are welcome, but be sure to open an issue before you [fork](https://github.com/forkpoweroutlet/cov-bot/fork) and open a pull request.
+Pull requests are welcome, but be sure to open an issue before you [fork](https://github.com/forkpoweroutlet/cov-bot/fork) and open a pull request with your new code.

 ### Bugs
 [Open an issue](https://github.com/forkpoweroutlet/cov-bot/issues/new?labels=bug&template=bug_report.md) using the bug report template.